skillbotio/client/docs/SKILL_SETUP_CLASSIC.md

-# Setting Up A Skill
+# Setting Up A Skill - Classic-style
 ## Pre-requisites
 These instructions assume a skill setup in the "classic" style.